-- Academic Advisor: Usually part of a school-level advising office or department/program, academic advisors assist students in developing and implementing individualized academic paths and help students to understand their options, determine resources and, when necessary, identify alternatives. - Academic Dean: A university employee who provides advising and oversight of academic policies and procedures at a specific Rutgers school. - Chancellor: The executive head of the university, responsible for fulfilling the university's mission; Rutgers has four campus-specific chancellors who oversee Camden, Newark, New Brunswick, and the Biomedical and Health Sciences.
-The chancellors each report to the University president and are part of the president's executive team.
-See Chancellor-Provost for more information on New Brunswick structure. - Chancellor-Provost: Rutgers-New Brunswick has a Chancellor-Provost who serves as the chief operating officer for the campus, while the President of Rutgers University serves as the chief executive officer of the New Brunswick campus. - Dean of Students -Student Support: New Brunswick-wide office that helps students with services and strategies to navigate Rutgers when personal issues are affecting academic performance and progress. - Dean of the School: Person responsible for overseeing all academic departments within the school, including the faculty, graduate and undergraduate programs, school budget, and student services. - Faculty Member: Academic personnel with responsibilities for teaching, research and service. - Graduate Assistant (GA): A person who serves in a support role (assistantship) at a university while completing post-graduate education. - Hall Director: Staff member responsible for the management of a particular residence hall on campus. - Instructor: A general term for the person in charge of a class also sometimes referred to as professor. - President: The chief executive officer for the entire university with responsibilities for all strategic operations and policies set forth by the governing boards. - Professor: The formal title given to members of the faculty.
-It is also used as a general term for the person in charge of a class. - Provost: The senior academic officer of a college or university who typically oversees all academic policies and curriculum-related matters.
-See Chancellor-Provost for more information on the New Brunswick campus structure. - Registrar: The custodian of student academic records, providing registration, transcripts, changes in residency and graduation information. - Resident/Apartment Assistant (RA/AA): A student responsible for supervising and supporting other students in a specific residence hall or apartments.
+- Chancellor: The executive head of the university, responsible for fulfilling the university's mission; Rutgers has four campus-specific chancellors who oversee Camden, Newark, New Brunswick, and the Biomedical and Health Sciences.
+The chancellors each report to the University president and are part of the president's executive team. - Dean of Students Student Support: New Brunswick-wide office that helps students with services and strategies to navigate Rutgers when personal issues are affecting academic performance and progress. - Dean of the School: Person responsible for overseeing all academic departments within the school, including the faculty, graduate and undergraduate programs, school budget, and student services. - Faculty Member: Academic personnel with responsibilities for teaching, research and service. - Graduate Assistant (GA): A person who serves in a support role (assistantship) at a university while completing graduate or post-graduate education. - Hall Director: Staff member responsible for the management of a particular residence hall on campus. - Instructor: A general term for the person in charge of a class also sometimes referred to as professor.
+Students are encouraged to inquire how instructors prefer to be addressed and include this in communications, ex.
+Dear Professor \\\\. - Learning Assistant (LA): A student (usually an undergraduate) who works directly with professors to assist in a class and serve as supplemental support for other students. - President: The chief executive officer for the entire university with responsibilities for all strategic operations and policies set forth by the governing boards. - Professor: The formal title given to members of the faculty.
+It is sometimes used as a general term for the person in charge of a class.
+Students are encouraged to inquire how instructors prefer to be addressed and include this in communications, ex.
+Dear Professor \\\\. - Provost: The senior academic officer of a college or university who typically oversees all academic policies and curriculum-related matters. - Registrar: The custodian of student academic records, supporting registration, transcripts, changes in residency and graduation information. - Research Assistant (RA): An undergraduate or graduate student who has a specific role conducting research with a member of the faculty. - Resident/Apartment Assistant (RA/AA): A student responsible for supervising and supporting other students in a specific residence hall or apartments. - Student Services Advisor: Staff member at the One Stop Student Services Center available to assist students with questions regarding financial aid, student accounts, and registration - Teaching Assistant (TA): A student (usually a graduate student) who works directly with professors to teach a class and serve as supplemental support for other students. - Undergraduate Director: A faculty member within a department who is responsible for oversight and coordination of undergraduate courses, advising, and concerns.